 To make this even easier to install and use, I’ve developed a WordPress version of Twools.

 Unleash your Social Media- it’s Free!

-Please fill in this form.
-Once you confirm your email address and subscription to the mailing list, you’ll be sent a link to download Twools within 1 hour.
+Please fill in this form and you’ll be sent a link to download Twools.
 Please make sure you read this article and the Twools documentation.